om-ai-lab/RS5M/README.md

 ##  RS5M Dataset

 Pre-trained Vision-Language Foundation Models utilizing extensive image-text paired data have demonstrated unprecedented image-text association capabilities, achieving remarkable results across various downstream tasks.
 A critical challenge is how to make use of existing large-scale pre-trained VLMs, which are trained on common objects, to perform the domain-specific transfer for accomplishing domain-related downstream tasks.
 In this paper, we propose a new framework that includes the Domain Foundation Model (DFM), bridging the gap between the general foundation model (GFM) and domain-specific downstream tasks.
 Moreover, we present an image-text paired dataset in the field of remote sensing (RS), RS5M, which has 5 million remote sensing images with English descriptions.
 The dataset is obtained from filtering publicly available image-text paired datasets and captioning label-only RS datasets with pre-trained models.
 These constitute the first large-scale RS image-text paired dataset.
 Additionally, we tried several Parameter-Efficient Tuning methods with Vision-Language Models on RS5M as the baseline for the DFM.
-Experimental results show that our proposed datasets are highly effective for various tasks, improving upon the baseline by $\sim$ 16 % in zero-shot classification tasks, and obtain good results in both Vision-Language Retrieval and Semantic Localization tasks.
+Experimental results show that our proposed datasets are highly effective for various tasks, improving upon the baseline by $\sim$ 16 % in zero-shot classification tasks, and obtaining good results in both Vision-Language Retrieval and Semantic Localization tasks.

 ![teaser](15datasets_teaser.png)